 There are a few things that your Audience should not do during your presentation: talk, sleep or play with the cell phone.
 There will be some slides that your audience will need to read carefully, so make it easy for them.
 Never use a font size smaller than 12, and ideally use a font size between 16 and 18.
 If your audience doesn’t have to laboriously read your text, they’ll be better able to pay attention and fully absorb your message.

 Headlines are designed to grab attention.
 But they can hardly do that if are hardly distinguishable from the rest of the text.
 While your body text should be 16-18 point (14 if you really have space issues), your headings should be 20-24 point.

 Do not make text elements hard as a wall

 Do not use exotic fonts

-Why not color the bullet points in a different color than the text for once.
+Why not color the bullet points in a different color than the text?
 This is a good way to draw the audience’s attention to the important text.

 You could also make each bullet line a different color.
-This works especially well when the bullet points are strategically placed throughout the slides.
+This works especially well when bullet points are strategically distributed throughout the slides.

 Use a consistent font design